 Getting a package from local travel agents will make things easier to get to the cave.

-Where To Stay In Pai
+Where To Stay in Pai Thailand

-Kota Kinabalu is littered with guest houses, hostels, and hotels.
-Here are a few places to check out if you are planning to visit Kota.
-Remember to check reviews and book a place that suits you interests while traveling.
+Remember to check the reviews and book a place that suits you interests while traveling.

 Rating 8.0, Double rooms start from $38